-In economics terms, this would mean that we are on the steep portion of a fixed supply curve or Beveridge curve.18 And moving along those curves by reducing aggregate demand to return normal conditions would bring inflation down with a more limited effect on overall economic activity.19
+In economics terms, this would mean that we are on the steep portion of a fixed supply curve or Beveridge curve (see Waller 2022).
+And moving along those curves by reducing aggregate demand to return normal conditions would bring inflation down with a more limited effect on overall economic activity (Powell 2022).